Kurt Lewin: Academia

 To demonstrate his dedication to applied research and to further prove that there was value in testing his theoretical propositions, Lewin became a "master at transposing an everyday problem into a psychological experiment".
-Lewin, in his beginnings, took a seemingly banal moment between himself and a waiter and turned it into the beginnings of his field research.
-In this particular incident, Lewin reasoned that the "intention to carry out a specific task builds a psychological tension, which is released when the intended task is completed" in tandem with when Sigmund Freud theorized that "wishes persist until they are satisfied."
+Lewin, in his beginnings, took a seemingly banal moment between himself and a waiter and turned it into the beginnings of his field research, which Lewin reasoned that the "intention to carry out a specific task builds a psychological tension, which is released when the intended task is completed" in tandem with when Sigmund Freud theorized that "wishes persist until they are satisfied."
 This happenstance observation started the demonstration of the "existence of psychic tensions", fundamental to Lewin's field theory.

-While applied research helped develop Lewin into a practical theorist, what further defined him as an academic and a forerunner was his action research – a term he invented himself.
+While applied research helped develop Lewin into a practical theorist, what further defined him as an academic and a forerunner was his action research, a term he invented himself.
 Lewin was increasingly interested in the concepts of Jewish migration and identity.
 He was confused by the concept of how while an individual distanced themselves from performing the Jewish identity in terms of religious expression and performance, they were still considered Jewish in the eyes of Nazis.
 This concept of denying one's identity and the promotion of self-loathing as a form of coping with a dominant group's oppression represented the crisis of Lewin's own migration to the United States.
 Lewin, as his student and colleague Ron Lippitt described, "had a deep sensitivity to social problems and a commitment to use his resources as a social scientist to do something about them.

-Thus in the early 1940s he drew a triangle to represent the interdependence of research, training, and action in producing social change."
+In the early 1940s, he drew a triangle to represent the interdependence of research, training, and action in producing social change."
 This diagramming of an academic's interests and actions within this triangulation yields an interesting part of accessing Lewin and his contributions.
 Rather than noting social justice as the beginning or the end, it was ingrained in every single academic action that Lewin took.
 It was this particular world view and paradigm that furthered his research and determined precisely how he was going to utilize the findings from his field research.
 Furthermore, it all reflected upon Lewin the man and his way of coping with the events of his time period.
 This devotion to action research was possibly a way of resolving a dissonance of his own passage to America and how he left his own back in present-day Poland.

 Prominent psychologists mentored by Lewin included Leon Festinger (1919–1989), who became known for his cognitive dissonance theory (1956), environmental psychologist Roger Barker, Bluma Zeigarnik, and Morton Deutsch, the founder of modern conflict resolution theory and practice.